WisdmLabs/moodle-format_remuiformat/README.md

 Roadmap
 =============
-1. Add new section and activities without turn on editing mode.
+1. Will give option tp add new section and activities without turn on editing mode.

 History
 =======